kdoore/1335GitBook/arrays_of_objects.md

     for(int i=0;i < 3; i++){  //Arrays are indexed starting at 0.
         btnArray[i]= new Button(0,(i * 50),50,50);  // for each array element, call the Button constructor, to initialize a Button object.
     }
-    myMenuArray = new MenuArray( btnArray, 3);  //call menu constructor using an array input parameter }
+    myBtnGroup = new ButtonGroup( btnArray, 3);  //call menu constructor using an array input parameter }
 ```
 If we look at the code for our initial attempt at writing the Menu class, can discover patterns that can help us now that we're trying to modify our code to use an Array of Button objects in our Menu Class.